ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 The first way to validate a client certificate is by using the [validate-client-certificate policy](https://learn.microsoft.com/en-us/azure/api-management/validate-client-certificate-policy).

-Open the `validate-using-policy.operation.cshtml` file and add the following policy in the `inbound` section between the `base` and `return-response` policy.
+Open the `validate-using-policy.operation.cshtml` file and add the following policy to the `inbound` section between the `base` and `return-response` policies.

 ```xml
 <validate-client-certificate